ArnabChatterjee20k/pycache/SNAPSHOT_VIEW.md

 else:
     write_value(entry for entry in value)

-CRC checksum for verification and integrity
+# CRC checksum for verification and integrity
+writing -> during every write to buffer -> update checksum with the current written data reading -. after every read update checksum -> update checksum with the current read data